Order of Lakandula

 The Order of Lakandula (Orden ni Lakandula) is one of the highest civilian orders of the Philippines, established on September 19, 2003.
-It is awarded for political and civic merit and in memory of King Lakandula’s dedication to the responsibilities of leadership, prudence, fortitude, courage and resolve in the service of one’s people.
+It is awarded for political and civic merit and in memory of Lakandula’s dedication to the responsibilities of leadership, prudence, fortitude, courage and resolve in the service of one’s people.

 Criteria

-Its administrative basis is the Honors Code of the Philippines (Executive Order 236, September 19, 2003).
+The order's administrative basis is the Honors Code of the Philippines (Executive Order No. 236 issued by President Gloria Macapagal-Arroyo on September 19, 2003).
 In Section 5, II of the Honors Code, the following is provided as the criteria for the conferment of the Order of Lakandula:

+The Order of Lakandula is conferred upon a Filipino or foreign citizen:

+a. who has demonstrated by his life and deeds a dedication to the welfare of society;

+b. whose life is worthy of emulation by the Filipino people;